Listening Volunteer applications are currently closed.

-We will be recruiting for our next training cycle in the new academic year.
-Applications will open on the 20th September.
-We will be running a Try It session in early October before applications close and you are welcome to come along and learn a few skills and chat to our team.
+They will reopen in the new year.
 In the meantime, if you would like to volunteer for Nightline why not be part of our publicity and fundraising team.
 You can apply for that here.

 Listening Volunteer Applications